 Earlier, we interviewed Robin about her personal story.
 You can read that here.

-What advice do you have for people who are thinking about foster parenting?
+From your foster parenting experiences, what advice do you have for others who are thinking about fostering?

 Go to an agency or your county and apply to be a respite provider.
 Being a respite provider will let you get your feet wet—you’re going in the home, meeting the kids, doing the day-to-day, and getting a feel for it.
 And we’re always short of respite providers, so this can be a helpful first step.